 Now, a little history on the Black Australorp:

 The Black Australorp was on the ALBC Threatened list.
 At the time of this writing, they are on the “Recovering” list.
 As you might have guessed from the name, this breed originates from Australia.
 They were introduced to the American farmer in the 1920s.
-They lay large brown eggs, tolerate heat and cold, and are excellent foragers.
+They are a brown egg layer of, tolerate heat and cold, and are excellent foragers.

 Because of their nice weight and predictable development, the Black Australorp proves to be an excellent meat bird.
 On average, the roosters will dress out between 8 – 9 pounds and hens between 6 to 7 pounds.